Save with a Surge Protector

 Skip the hassle of wiring and long cords outside and harness the power of the sun instead!
-These modern solar lights from Ohuhu automatically turn on at night and shut off to charge at dawn.
+These modern solar lights from GIGALUMI automatically turn on at night and shut off to charge at dawn.
 Push the stakes into into the soil, and never worry about them again.
 Rain and snow are no match for the solar lights' weather-resistant design, so you can leave them up all year long.
-Available from Amazon; $22.99 for 8 lights.
+Available from Amazon; $45.99 for six lights.

 Save Your Energy

 Leaving your gadgets plugged in all time is a huge energy sucker.
 Yet it’s also a pain reaching behind the couch or under the bed to pull out the charger every time your phone or tablet is juiced up.
 Plug any electronic device into these adapters, and then use the on/off switch to control when to use the power.
 It may not sound like much, but if you want to cut down your electricity bill, you need to start somewhere.
 Available at Amazon; $24.95 for a three pack or $8.99 for one.

 Turn the lights on when you enter a room.
 Turn the lights off when you exit.
 It's a golden rule of energy savings, and it couldn't be simpler to follow—in theory.
 In practice, however, many people end up paying extra to the electricity company for at least some amount of unnecessary lighting.
 Here's the good news: You can trim that expense with a product like the Lutron Maestro.
 Leveraging motion-sensor technology, the switch can turn the lights on and off for you, automating your home lighting and saving you energy (and hassle) along the way.
 Available at Amazon; $19.11.